 If your child is exclusively milk fed then there is no need to dispose of the poo as it is water soluble.

 Put all nappies, wipes and wet bags into the washing machine and run a cold rinse with no detergent.
-The only goal of this stage is to remove excess wee/poo.
+The only goal of this stage is to remove excess wee/poo, so cold water is all that you need.
+It's usually called something like 'rinse and spin' on the washing machine.

 If you find air drying is taking too long then here's a few ideas to help speed things up:

-- Use a heated airer, they cost approx. 4p/hour to run and help to heat up your home too!
+- Use a heated airer, they cost approx. 10p/hour to run (as of Jan 2023) and help to heat up your home too!
 Speed up drying further by placing a fitted sheet over the top.

-- Place a standard airer next to a radiator, perhaps even with a fitted sheet over the two to form a makeshift heated airer.
+- Place a standard airer near a radiator, perhaps even with a fitted sheet over the two to form a makeshift heated airer.

 - Use a dehumidifier, particularly useful if you have an older house that gets quite damp.